By Stefán Bessi

 Is morning or evening better?

-Morning is usually best overall, while evening works particularly well during summer.
+Mornings are best overall, while evenings work particularly well during summer.

 Is the Golden Circle quieter in winter?